alejio/alejio.github.io/content/services/_index.md

 ---
-title: "Services"
+title: "Expertise"
 date: "2024-01-01T00:00:00Z"
 layout: single
 ---

-I provide comprehensive data & AI consulting and leadership services to help organizations turn data into competitive advantage.
+I specialise in these areas of data and AI, drawing on over a decade of experience across startups and enterprises.

 ## Data & AI Strategy Consulting